Lars von Trier's Europa Trilogy, No Longer an Essential Import

 The final film is 1991's Europa, a.k.a.
 Zentropa.
 Yes, Trier's company was named after this film, which I'll keep referring to as strictly Europa, just so things don't get confusing.
 With it's fascinating use of rear projection blending color and black & white footage, it's as stylish and experimental as any of the films in this trilogy.
 But it's also the most conventional, in the sense that its tense thriller plotting means it's the only one of the three that can even win over general audiences who don't typically care for "art" films.
 An American soldier versus evil Nazis on a train!
 What more can you want?
 An all-star cast?
 Okay, this time around, Trier's brought in Eddie Constantine, narrator Max von Sydow, The Kingdom's Ernst-Hugo Järegård and another perfect turn by Udo Kier.

 Now, it used to be that the only way to own Europa was a barebones Tartan disc from the UK.
-I no longer have it for this review since I got rid of it long ago, because it's been easily bettered both by Zentropa's boxed set and a 2008 Criterion 2-DVD set.
+I no longer have it for this review since I got rid of it long ago, because it's been easily bettered both by Zentropa's boxed set and a 2008 Criterion 2-DVD set, then of course again by Criterion's 2023 BD.

-In terms of PQ, again, there are differences, but overall, it's a pretty close call.
+In terms of the DVDs' PQ, again, there are differences, but overall, it's a pretty close call.
 Zentropa mattes the picture a little tighter at 2.38:1, as opposed to Criterion's 2.33, which also has more on the left.
 And as you can see, there are clear differences in the colors... during the portions where there are colors.
-Zentropa's a little more contrast heavy in the black and white sections.
-It's another no-strong-preference situation where I'd love to hear Trier himself weigh in and make a call.
-But until then, we're left with only our personal preferences to follow.
+Zentropa's also a little more contrast heavy in the black and white sections.
+It's another no-strong-preference situation, made utterly academic by the new blu.
+It essentially has the Zentropa framing at 2.39:1, with colors and contrast that feel like the happy medium between the two previous DVDs.
+And the HD image is just decidedly sharper and clearer.
+Just look at those sideburns in the second set of shots; they tell you need to know.

 Audio?
-Yeah, you know the story by know, with Zentropa adding the extra 5.1 and all the subtitles, though Criterion does have English subs again.
+Yeah, you know the story by know, with Zentropa adding the extra 5.1 and all the subtitles, though Criterion's DVD does have English subs again.
 And while the original audio track has a mix of languages spoken in it, and it's the same on both discs, Zentropa also has an additional all-German dub if you want to give that a whirl.
+But only the new blu has lossless audio.

 The Making of Europa